Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 You can specify a maximum of 1000 instances with this method per request.
 */
 await gapi.client.compute.regionInstanceGroupManagers.abandonInstances({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

 /*
+Flags the specified instances to be adopted to the managed instance group.
+Adopting an instance does not change the instance status, but it adds the instance to any target pools that are applied by the managed instance group.
+This method increases the targetSize of the managed instance group by the number of instances that you adopt.
+This operation is marked as DONE when the action is scheduled even if the instances have not been adopted to the group yet.
+You must separately verify the status of the adopting action with the listManagedInstances method.
+*/
+await gapi.client.compute.regionInstanceGroupManagers.adoptInstances({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

+/*
 Apply updates to selected instances the managed instance group.